Axelpuff/hundredschools/descriptions/hanfeizi/views/shendao/description.md

-Han Feizi agrees with Shen Dao that expecting the people to change is futile.
+Shen Dao is one of the philosophers who Han Feizi esteems the most highly.
+Like Shen Dao, Han Feizi seeks for the law to become natural and invisible.
+Han Feizi also agrees with Shen Dao that expecting the people to change is futile.

+Han Feizi defends Shen Dao from criticism in "Chapter Forty: A Critique of Positional Power", in which Han Feizi argues that the importance of virtue for successful rule does not even approach the significance of positional power (*shi*), which Shen Dao emphasized.